Pioneer Rush for Literacy

 The women's soccer team getting ready to hand out candy.

-The men's basektball and women's soccer team collecting and organizing the can goods brought in by the community.
+The men's basektball and women's soccer team collecting and organizing the canned goods brought in by the community.

 DC5K Run Choose Hope for Cancer Event

 Friendly, supportive competitions like the Delta 5K run give people the opportunity to stand up against cancer.
-This was the 5th year Delta College held this even on campus.
-Although it was a cold morning it didn't stop runners and walkers from ages 7-65 from coming out and competing in the ract on Oct.
-27yh.
-A gorup of Pioneer student-athletes came to support the event in either set up, during therac handing ur water, or cleaning p the event.
-The day flowed over into the fun games for kids to enjoy while our Lady Pioneers took on Jackson College in their last games of their regular season.
-All in all we were able to raise $300 to support the local cancer societies.
+October 27th was the 5th year Delta College held this event on campus.
+Although it was a cold morning, it didn't stop runners and walkers, ages 7-65, from coming out and competing in the race.
+A gorup of Pioneer student-athletes came to support the event by setting up beforehand, handing out water during the race and doing clean up after the event.
+The day continued with fun for all ages while they cheered on our Lady Pioneers who took on Jackson College in their last game of their regular season.
+At the end of the day, we were able to raise $300 to support the local cancer societies.